AliFarghadan/RSVD-Delta-t/README.md

 --with-64-bit-indices PETSC_ARCH=complex-opt
 ```

-This configuration ensures that computations use complex values, as resolvent modes are inherently complex numbers.
+This configuration ensures that computations use complex-valued numbers, as resolvent modes are inherently complex-valued.
 It also enables 64-bit integer numbers, allowing matrices to have sizes up to $2^{64} - 1$.
 While this increases memory usage by a factor of two compared to 32-bit integers, it is necessary for matrices larger than $2^{32} - 1 = 2,147,483,647$, beyond which matrices would become unusable.
 In addition, performance is enhanced by disabling debugging, which is only needed when errors arise and their source cannot be pinpointed.
 Since our package has been thoroughly tested, debugging should not be necessary.
 The name of `PETSC_ARCH` is arbitrary, but `complex-opt` is used here as a default convention.
 You may include additional options as needed.
 For example:

 ```bash
 ./configure --with-debugging=0 --with-scalar-type=complex